 unsettling it must feel to one day be living a life of

-Way Home by Kevin Bannister is a fictional story based on true
+Long Way Home by Kevin Bannister is a fictional story

-accounts of the life of Adekola Akande, whose name means
+based on true accounts of the life of Adekola Akande,

-name, Thomas Peters.
-Thomas became friends with Murphy Steele;
+Thomas became friends with Murphy Steele; they had one

-they had one thing in common, to run away from the plantation
+thing in common, to run away from the plantation and

-Murphy, all he ever knew was being a slave.
-Initially, Murphy
+for Murphy, all he ever knew was being a slave.
+Initially,

-could not understand the burning desire to be free that Thomas
+Murphy could not understand the burning desire to be free

-possessed.
-Murphy wanted to know what freedom was and what
+that Thomas possessed.
+Murphy wanted to know what freedom

-were the benefits of being free?
-In Murphy’s friendship with
+was and what were the benefits of being free?
+In Murphy’s

-Thomas, he began to learn more about life, dreaming, and
+friendship with Thomas, he began to learn more about life,

 The Long Way Home by Kevin Bannister is a well-written, historical account of the life of Adekola Akande (Thomas Peters).
 Kevin truly opened my eyes to a part of history that had escaped me - not about the hunt, the capture or slavery, but the history of Africans that lived a life of royalty, culture, and that of kings and queens.
 A lot of stories about slavery are not told from this perspective, nor about the other elements that Africans played for the betterment of the world.
 I fell in love with this story from the beginning.
 As the story developed, Kevin interjected history and culture, as told through Thomas, that gave the story not only a relevance to history, but a face of another life in another time.
 Everyone has a culture that identifies who they are and what they represent, but The Long Way Home by Kevin Bannister takes the story to another level.
 This is because Thomas was one of the Black Loyalists Founding Fathers of Sierra Leone that was instrumental in the fight for freedom and ending slavery.
 If you are looking for a great historical yet true account of culture, freedom and history, The Long Way Home by Kevin Bannister is a keeper."